Undercoverdog/AoC24/day05/description.md

 For each page to be printed:\n
-Create a directed graph of requirements.\n
+Create a directed graph of requirements.<br>
 Page A must Print before B => A points to B.
 Delete all unrelated nodes.
 a) If an arrow points to X, printing is prohibited => Fail.